yanray/Black_Hat_Cats/TeamContract.md

 Detailed, clear documentation
 Peer Review of all major code

+	We are going to win this thing!!!
+Those t-shirts better come in Medium size.

 Strategies to fulfill these standards:
 GitHub - Version Control
 Robot must pass drop tests